paser4se/ALAMOSE/Module-10.md

 ---
 layout: default
+title: Module 10
-title: Automated Secret Management
+description: Automated Secret Management
-description: Under Construction
 ---

+## Description

+Under Construction

 ## Learning Objectives
 Upon completion of this module, the student will be able to